the-vindex/auto-order/README.md

     ```bash
     echo JWT_TOKEN=your_secret_key > jwt.secret
     ```
-4Start the services using the production Docker Compose file.
+4. Start the services using the production Docker Compose file.
 This will build images, set up the database, run migrations, and start the backend server.
     ```bash
     docker-compose -f docker-compose.prod.yml up --build -d
     ```